elden2/victor-hugo/site/content/blog/Multi-Layer-Neural-Network.md

 *Creating a very simple neural network for binary classification*

 Every time I try to build an ML algorithm from scratch, it gives me a far greater understanding of what is actually going on.
 This is a pretty straightforward  neural network with one hidden layer trained with backpropagation.
-Although before I tried to build this, I generally understood how backpropagation worked in theory, fumbling through all the trouble aligning matrices  correctly, adding bias units, and implementing the idea really solidified that understanding.
+Although before I tried to build this, I generally understood the theory of how backpropagation worked, fumbling through all the trouble aligning matrices  correctly, adding bias units, and implementing the idea really solidified that understanding.

-The attached code, which you can find at [github](MNIST-Classification/MultiLayerFinal.py)will allow you to train a neural network with 1 hidden layer with a self selecting number of neurons on a binary labeled data set.
-[Jupyter Script](MNIST-Classification/Playing_with_Hidden_Layers.ipynb) may also be useful.
+The attached code, which you can find at [github](MNIST-Classification/MultiLayerFinal.py) will allow you to train a neural network with 1 hidden layer with a self selecting number of neurons on a binary labeled data set.
+This [Jupyter Script](MNIST-Classification/Playing_with_Hidden_Layers.ipynb) may also be useful.

 There is a lot more that can be done with this little example code, which will be the basis for my next project.
 That includes implementing batch gradient decent, making an arbitrary number of hidden layers, trying different activation functions, and allowing for multi-class classification.

-I created a simple dataset to play with.
+First I created a simple dataset to play with.

 ![sin data](/img/sin.png)